-A very disappointed Caelie says, “I feel like these last two years have been a lie.”
-Now, you may have nodded your head or even chuckled after reading this seemingly ridiculous story which, of course, went viral and has been mentioned in various TV shows.
-And yes, many people have either called her bluff, mocked her, and even blamed her for being so naive, especially since she claims to be a plant lover.
-But to her defense, I too was almost fooled when I came across a plastic succulent in a nearby Dollar Tree store.
-It looked and felt so amazingly real!
-Since it was selling for just a dollar, I obviously had my doubts.
+A very disappointed Caelie said, “I feel like these last two years have been a lie.”
+Now, you may have nodded your head or even chuckled after reading this seemingly ridiculous story, which of course went viral and has even been mentioned in various TV shows.
+And yes, many people have either called her bluff, mocked her, or even blamed her for being so naive, especially since she claims to be a plant lover.
+But to her defense, I too was almost fooled when I came across a plastic succulent in a nearby Dollar store.
+It looked and felt so amazingly real, but since it was selling for just a dollar I obviously had my doubts.
 So, I pinched one of the leaves with my fingernail to see if that would actually cut it.
-It did not, but I still bought it.
-The only extra work I put into my fake succulent was arranging it on a ceramic mug filled with small rocks.
+It did not.
+Nevertheless, I still bought it and the only extra work I put into my fake succulent was arranging it on a ceramic mug filled with small rocks.
 It now serves as a decorative piece on our dining room’s coffee serving table.
 And yes, some have thought it was real.

-Many have been scammed out of hard-earned money because they have been fooled into buying imitation products or contribute to some bogus cause.
+Many have been scammed out of hard-earned money because they have been fooled into buying imitation products or contributing to some bogus cause.
 Others have suffered greatly because infidelity has not only broken their hearts/dreams but also branded them a fool.
-And while some of these disappointments could have been prevented by simply exercising some due diligence, others were impossible to foresee because the perpetrator used extremely good/convincing tactics.
+And, while some of these disappointments could have been prevented by simply exercising some due diligence, others were impossible to foresee because the perpetrator used extremely good convincing tactics.

-But one cannot truly blame non-believers and to some degree bible illiterate Christians for falling prey to the Devil’s deceitful schemes.
+But one cannot totally blame non-believers and, to some degree, bible illiterate Christians for falling prey to the Devil’s deceitful schemes.
 The Word of God says that he masquerades himself as an angel of light and that false teachers (under his control) will perform signs so powerful that if it were possible even true believers would be fooled.
-The Bible also makes it clear that the world cannot see the truth of the Gospel on their own because they are living in spiritual darkness.
+The Bible also makes it clear that the world cannot see the truth of the Gospel on its own because they are living in spiritual darkness.
 That is why they need someone to tell them and teach them the truth, but most importantly, declare it to them by living it!

-So, in a world plagued by scams, fraud, imitation products, artificial landscapes, cosmetic cover-ups, and fake news, commit to knowing Jesus and His word.
-Only then will you be able to avoid being fooled and help others to do the same.
+So, in a world plagued with scams, counterfeits, hoaxes, and cosmetic cover-ups, commit to doing your due diligence when it comes to news, advertisements, and offers.
+And, when it comes to religious matters, make sure you truly KNOW Jesus and not just ABOUT Him.
+Only then will you be able to avoid being fooled by the charlatans and help others to do the same.

 “The god of this age has blinded the minds of unbelievers so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God.” – 2 Corinthians 4:4 RSV